hubeibei007/mos-finetune-ssl/README.md

+# Correlation Loss for MOS Prediction of Synthetic Speech
+This is code for VoiceMOS Challenge.
+The baseline is https://github.com/nii-yamagishilab/mos-finetune-ssl

+updating...

 # Finetune SSL models for MOS prediction

 This is code for our paper which has been accepted to ICASSP 2022: